 - established by VITL to collect and record Individual elections to Opt-Out, and - (iii) have policies and procedures in place to ensure that only those individuals involved in Treatment, Payment or HealthCare Operations may access a Persons' PHI on the VHIE. - C. VITL Responsibilities.
 In addition to the obligations provided elsewhere in this addendum, VITL, as the operator of the VHIE, shall- - (i) enter into a Business Associate Agreement (BAA), including, if applicable, a Qualified Service Organization Agreement (QSOA), with Participating Healthcare Organizations addressing the terms of VITL's use and disclosure of Individual PHI obtained from the Participating Healthcare Organization and - (ii)ensure mechanisms exist to ensure records of patients who have Opted Out are not available, except in the event of Medical Emergencies as in Section D. - D. Emergency Access to PHI on the VHIE.
-Notwithstanding a Persons' choice to Opt-Out, a Participating Healthcare Organization may access the Individual's PHI through the VHIE for use in Treatment of the Individual for a Medical Emergency, but only if the Participating Healthcare Organization is unable to obtain Individual consent for such access.
-Participating Healthcare Organizations accessing PHI under such circumstances must notify the Individual of such access as soon as is reasonably possible and must obtain a Revocation of the Individual's Opt-Out for further access to PHI of that Individual on the VHIE after the Medical Emergency has ended.
+Notwithstanding a Persons' choice to Opt-Out, a Participating Healthcare Organization may access the Individual's PHI through the VHIE for use in Treatment of the Individual if: - (i) during the patient encounter, the Individual verbally consents to the Health Care Organization accessing the Individual's PHI in the VHIE; or - (ii)The Treatment is addressing a Medical Emergency and the Individual is unable to give the Health Care Organization verbal consent for such access.
+The Health Care Organization should document the circumstances regarding the need to access the Individual's PHI on the VHIE.
+After a Participating Health Care Organization accesses the PHI of an Individual who has Opted-Out, the Organization must provide the Individual with written notice informing them of the access, and provide the Individual with information on how they may contact VITL if they choose to Revoke their Opt-Out.